MasterChef (American TV series)

 MasterChef is an American competitive cooking reality television series that premiered on Fox on July 27, 2010.
-Based on the British series of the same name and produced by Endemol Shine North America and One Potato Two Potato, the series features amateur and home chefs competing to win the title of 'MasterChef'.
-The current line-up of judges consists of Gordon Ramsay, Joe Bastianich, and Aarón Sánchez.
+Based on the British series of the same name and produced by Endemol Shine North America and One Potato Two Potato, the series features amateur and home chefs competing to win the title of MasterChef.
+As of the show's fifteenth season, the line-up of judges consists of Gordon Ramsay, Joe Bastianich, and Tiffany Derry.

-A twelfth season, subtitled Back to Win, aired May–September 2022.
-In September 2022, the series was renewed for a thirteenth season.
-The season is set to premiere in summer 2023 with Ramsay, Sánchez, and Bastianich all set to return as judges.
+The fifteenth season, subtitled Dynamic Duos, aired May–September 2025.
+In October 2025, the series was renewed for a sixteenth and seventeenth season, with judges Ramsay, Bastianich, and Derry all returning.

 Format

 MasterChef is based on the British BBC series MasterChef.
 The competition takes place in the MasterChef soundstage located in Los Angeles, CA which includes a large kitchen area with several cooking stations which is overlooked by a balcony, a well-stocked pantry, a freezer/fridge area and a fine-dining restaurant/seating dining area room used for certain challenges.

 While the particular format of the season has slightly varied over the years, the following challenges have all been regularly featured: